 Ref Description Mitigation Budget Sensitivity 3 An Appeal Court ruling means supermarkets will no longer have to pay business rates for cash machines outside their shops.
 The charge has applied since 2010, but the court ruled that about £300m they have already been charged (nationwide) will now have to be refunded.
 Part of that money will have to come from the Government, and part from local authorities.
 The ruling leaves a question mark over how the money raised from cash machines will be replaced, which for 2018/19 is likely to amount to £44.54m, according to the business rates consultancy Altus.
-The Appeal Court also rejected an attempt by the Valuation Office to get retailers to pay business rates on machines inside their shops as well.
-VOA are contesting the decision.
-We are discussing treatment of ATMs on a Kent-wide basis, with a view to possibly excluding these from the appeals provision until the case is settled, and treating them instead as a contingent liability in the 18/19 accounts.
-However, if successful, there will be a backdated impact when the appeal outcome is known, as well as a cost for future years.
-Central Govt. may contribute towards this cost, but they haven't previously done so, therefore we can't guarantee any support from Govt.
-We currently only have allowed £17k in our appeals provision for ATMs as at 31/03/18.
+The Appeal Court also rejected an attempt by the Valuation Office to get retailers to pay business rates con machines inside their shops as well.
 We estimate DDC's backdated liability to be £450k - £500k up to 2018/19, with an ongoing impact of circa £65k p.a. from 2019/20 max.
 This means if resolved in 2019/20 the cost will be up to £550k in 19/20 and £65k p.a. thereafter (but DDC's share will be 40% of these amounts) 4 Council Tax Base / Collection Rates - reduced collection rates could impact on the resources available to the Council.
 Realistic performance targets for collection of Council Tax have been set to reflect the system of local Council Tax Support now in place.
 EKS undertake regular monitoring of collection rates, trends on non payments and bad debt analysis.
 The collection rate for new payers is being monitored very closely and collection is in line with projections.
 Reasonable arrangements to pay are put in place by staff where appropriate.
 1% reduction in the total collection rate costs £74k.
 5 Reduction in income from Treasury Management Investments from lower returns or reduced capital values Of the current forecast £1.8m treasury management income £600k is being transferred to earmarked reserves to support future projects and reduce the GF risk of overreliance on the income stream.
 Reductions in capital values would only impact the GF if the funds were realised when the values were low.
 Due to the breadth of investments held it is unlikely that this would become necessary as other funds could be realised or short term borrowing undertaken if cash flow shortages occur.
 GF baseline income from treasury management investments £1.2m.